SteveBarnett/Remixing/_thinking/zen/taking-the-path-of-zen.md

 > I bet to urge you, everyone: life and death is a grave matter, all things pass quickly away; each of us must be completely alert: never neglectful, never indulgent.

-- It expresses the three concerns of the Zen student: first, being alive is an important responsibility; second we have little time to fulfil that responsibility; and third, rigourous practice is necessary for fulfilment.
+- It expresses the three concerns of the Zen student: first, being alive is an important responsibility; second we have little time to fulfil that responsibility; and third, rigorous practice is necessary for fulfilment.
 - Like the Buddha, however, we can be relentless in our pursuit of the truth we sense from the beginning.
 - **The Middle Way is not halfway between extremes, but a completely new path.**
 - (Nonduality is) "not even one," as Yamada Roshi likes to say.